Khojaly massacre: Assault

-Victims
+Death toll

+The death toll of the massacre is unknown.
+Initial reports by Western journalists who reached the scene described seeing "dozens of bodies", with a Reuters photographer documenting 70 bodies in the scene of the massacre.

 Human Rights Watch described the Khojaly massacre in their 1994 report as "the largest massacre to date" in the Nagorno-Karabakh conflict.
-Mentioning that "there are no exact figures for the number of Azeri civilians killed because Karabakh Armenian forces gained control of the area after the massacre", HRW estimated the number of Azerbaijani civilian deaths at least 161 in 1993 and then to at least 200 in 1994, mentioning the possibility that as many as 500–1,000 may have died".
+Mentioning that "there are no exact figures for the number of Azeri civilians killed because Karabakh Armenian forces gained control of the area after the massacre", HRW estimated the number of Azerbaijani civilian deaths at least 161 in 1993 and then to 200 in 1994, mentioning the possibility that as many as 500–1,000 may have died".

 The death toll given by Azerbaijani authorities was 613 civilians, including 106 women and 63 children.
 By 28 March 1992, over 700 civilians from Khojaly, mostly women and children detained both in the city and on their way to Aghdam, were delivered to the Azerbaijani side, according to Moscow-based Memorial society.
 Memorial described the actions of Armenian militants as in gross violation of a number of basic international human rights conventions.